A church family in Wichita Falls, Texas, had a dream to provide:

 Construction proceeded with independent living apartments in the main building and cottages; both were quickly filled to capacity.
 Soon after, the Perkins-Prothro Health Care Center was added because the founders felt that each resident should be “as free as possible form fear and insecurity, knowing that he has a comfortable home and will be carted for the rest of his life.”
 The Health Care Center provides full-care, twenty-four hour nursing for senior adults who cannot live independently.

 In 2006, responding to the growing need for specialized Alzheimer’s care in the community and additional licensed nursing care rooms, the Earle W. Crawford House of Hope was added to the Presbyterian Manor continuum of care.
-With the opening of the House of Hope, the North Texas area experienced it first state-of-the-art facility with eventually three dedicated suites for Alzheimer’s and dementia care and two suites for licensed nursing care.
+With the opening of the House of Hope, the North Texas area experienced its first state-of-the-art facility with eventually three dedicated suites for Alzheimer’s and dementia care and two suites for licensed nursing care.

-Like the independent living and healthcare building projects, the House of Hope and its extended wing, Evergreen, were made possible through private gifts from individuals, foundations, and churches who believe in the mission of providing quality care to senior adults. [insert photo Evergreen groundbreaking]
+Like the independent living and healthcare building projects, the House of Hope and its extended wing, Evergreen, were made possible through private gifts from individuals, foundations, and churches who believe in the mission of providing quality care to senior adults.

-Throughout its history of almost forty years, Presbyterian Manor has stayed true to its original mission and purpose: to provide high quality care for seniors in the North Texas area.
+Throughout its history of almost forty years, Presbyterian Manor has stayed true to its original mission and purpose: to provide high-quality care for seniors in the North Texas area.

 For more information about any of our communities, contact us today.